atelierspierrot/atelierspierrot/Console.md

     Presentation
         Shell script to generate a changelog file info of a GIT repository in a BSD style.

     Usage
         ~$ php changelog-builder -[option[=value]] -g

     Options
-        g             "GO": process the changelog generation ; option required (!) p=path        path to the working root directory, absolute path or relative to `cwd` (default is `.`, the current directory) f=filename    the filename of the generated changelog (default is `ChangeLog`) b=filename    the filename used to backup an existing changelog file (default is `ChangeLog.bak`) o             output: writes the changelog on screen instead of writing the file
+        g             "GO": process the changelog generation ; option required (!) p=path        path to the working root directory, absolute path or relative to `cwd` (default is `.`, the current directory) f=filename    the filename of the generated changelog (default is `ChangeLog`) b=filename    the filename used to backup an existing changelog file (default is `ChangeLog.bak`) o             output: writes the changelog on screen instead of writing the file m=mode        the mode to use on an existing changelog file (`append`: add at the end, `prepend`: add at the beginning, `replace`: default) t=title       the title of the changelog (by default, the last tag name will be the title, or the current branch)

     Changelog string style

             Last tag found / GENERATION-DATE
             ================================

             2013-03-20

               * Commit title
                 Author name <author@email> | full iso date | commit abbreviated hash Commit message if so ...

               * ...